Does creatine make you gain weight

 1. Long-term weight gain

-Factors influencing individual response to Creatine
+Factors influencing individual response to creatine

 1. Genetics

 Genetic factors can play a role in determining an individual’s response to creatine supplementation.
-Some people may naturally have higher levels of Creatine in their muscles, which could result in a diminished response to supplementation.
+Some people may naturally have higher levels of creatine in their muscles, which could result in a diminished response to supplementation.

 1. Diet and exercise habits